intro-to-research/intro-to-research.github.io/_pages/how.md

 In short, there's an inverse correlation between the degree to which you already know a particular, potential adviser and how familiar you might need to be with the field, problem, project before discussing research opportunities with them.
 The smoothest and most streamlined scenario is when a student contacts a potential adviser and already has an exact project in mind.
 This doesn't have to be a new, novel project; it can be an existing project that the adviser works on with other students (this is very common).
 Having a project in mind is much easier for the adviser and is a golden scenario because, again, it takes a significant cognitive effort to craft well-scoped, appropriate ideas for a research project, and this is further complicated when one has to adjust the work to best align with others' current knowledge and abilities.

-As a quick example, I am flattered and happy that a few dozen strangers per year cold-email me, asking me if I have any research opportunities for them to work with me on.
-They include their CV/resume, they are often good students at international schools, and they tend to have some machine learning experience in the form of a few courses and projects/internships.
-Most don't have much or any NLP experience.
-They [TODO: finish this].
-I am unfamiliar with their school, professors, employer, and they haven't yet demonstrated any profiency in NLP, and they don't demonstrate any deliberate passion for a particular NLP problem.
+As a quick example for perspective, I am flattered and happy that a few dozen strangers per year cold-email me, asking me if I have any research opportunities for them to work with me on.
+They include their CV/resume and are strong students from international universities.
+They tend to have some machine learning experience in the form of a few courses and projects/internships.
+However, if they don't have much or any NLP experience, I cannot consider working with them.
+I have no reason to doubt that they aren't capable of producing great research, but I'd have to help teach them a foundation in NLP and there are a lot of uncertainties: I am unfamiliar with their school, professors, and employer; they haven't yet demonstrated any profiency in NLP; and, critically, they haven't demonstrated passion for a particular NLP problem.
 I wish I could collaborate with every interested student, but unfortunately I have a finite amount of time.
 The discussed scenario, overall, is a huge risk for me to take.
 Their lack of NLP experience and targeted passion signals that I would most likely need to hand-feed the entire project to them.
 If a student simply, blindly executes every instruction I suggest, it would not be conducive to a healthy environment.
-There would be no guarantee that they would find the work exciting or fulfilling, either, which is critically important.
+Also, there would be no guarantee that they would find the work exciting or fulfilling, which is critically important, as I want every student to love what they work on.

 **AN ESTABLISHED CONNECTION:**
 Ideally, you should already have some rapport with the potential adviser.
 For example, perhaps you have taken 1 or 2 classes with a professor, or you've shared a seminar class w/ a senior PhD student and you two worked on the same course project together.
 And, depending on your relation, you may already feel comfortable having a casual conversation with them, whereby you ask about their research, with the hopes of seeing if there's a shared interest in the work.